sandraromerop/Photometry_SJLab/README.md

+# Code for Fiber Photometry and Behavioral measurements through Bpod
+Modified  Bpod code from Kepecs Lab for use in Stephenson-Jones Lab Lab.

 # Bpod
 Kepecs Lab workspace, forked from Sanworks.

-Used to modify Bpod code for use in Kepecs Lab.
-General improvements will be contributed to Sanworks' repo.